Boundedness of the space of stable logarithmic maps: Introduction

 \subsubsection{Moduli of logarithmic points}

 The logarithmic numerical data of $X$ are, by definition, the connected components of the logarithmic evaluation stack $\wedge_\NN X$ parameterizing standard logarithmic points in $X$.
-The evaluation stack $\wedge_P X$ for an arbitrary sharp monoid $P$ is constructed and explicitly described in \cite{ACGM}.
+The evaluation stack $\wedge_P X$ for an arbitrary sharp monoid $P$ is constructed and described explicitly in \cite{ACGM}; see also \cite[Corollary~1.1.3]{Wise}, \cite[Section 3.2]{Gillam}.
 Our use of this stack is limited to the case $\wedge_\NN X$, which we denote simply by $\wedge X$.

 The formation of $\wedge X$ is covariantly functorial in $X$, so the morphism $Y\to X$ induces a morphism $\wedge Y\to \wedge X$.